yearico

 The present value of the defined benefit plan liability is calculated by reference to the future salaries of plan participants.
 As such, an increase in the salary of the plan participants will increase the plan's liability.

-D The Company has computed the provision for income tax assuming that the option permitted under section 115BAA of the Income Tax Act, 1961 will be exercised while filing the income tax return for the year ended March 31, 2024.
-Accordingly, the Company has recognised provision for income tax for the year ended March 31, 2024 and re-measured its deferred tax assets and liabilities basis the rate prescribed in the said section.
-Hence, the tax expense for the year ended March 31, 2024 is not comparable with the amounts of the previous year.
-The final decision with respect to the election of the said option under section 115BAA of the Income Tax Act, 1961 is required to be taken by the Company at the time of filing the income tax return for the year ended March 31, 2024.
-1 2
+E For the financial year ended March 31, 2024, the Company had computed the provision for income tax assuming that the option permitted under section 115BAA of the Income Tax Act, 1961 would be exercised while filing the income tax return for the said financial year.
+Accordingly, the Company had recognised provision for income tax for the year ended March 31, 2024 and re-measured its deferred tax assets and liabilities basis the rate prescribed in the said section.
+The final decision with respect to the election of the said option under section 115BAA of the Income Tax Act, 1961 was required to be taken by the Company at the time of filing the income tax return for the year ended March 31, 2024.
+However, during the year, while filing the income tax return for the financial year ended March 31, 2024, the Company has decided not to exercise the option permitted under section 115BAA of the Income Tax Act, 1961 and has filed the return as per the normal provisions of the Income Tax Act, 1961.
+Accordingly, the Company has re-measured its tax provisions, the full impact of this change has been recognised in the statement of Profit and Loss for the year ended March 31, 2025 [Refer Note-38 A].

 ' in Million